 How do I lock in my place on this Adventure?

 To save yourself a spot on this Adventure, contact us to register with a $500 deposit as soon as possible!
-We’ll take 24-28 travelers on this tour, with 2 Walking Adventures guides accompanying, assisted by a local guide, we offer a guide to traveler ratio of 1:9.
+We’ll take approximately 24-28 travelers on this tour, with 2 Walking Adventures guides and 1 National Guide accompanying, offering a guide to traveler ratio of 1:9.

 Traveler Rewards Program